MoebiusSolutions/extension-scaffold/README.md

 To speed startup, the docker-compose configuration normally skips `npm install` if the `node_modules` folder already exists.
-However, if you find you run to run `npm install` for all the containers, you can use the command below to start the containers and have `npm install` run before the `build` or `serve` steps.
+However, if you find you need to run `npm install` for all the containers, you can use the command below to start the containers and have `npm install` run before the `build` or `serve` steps.